 Epidurals may provide effective pain relief, but they don't come without their share of side effects and risks.
 More in this article by Dr Sarah Buckley.

 Wanting to find out if you are in false labour or real labour?
 Find out some facts about false labour, as well as how to tell if labour is false or established and most important of all - why there really isn't such a thing as false labour.

 Fast births are nothing to fear!
 If you think there is a possibility that you may have a fast birth, here's a great article full of advice on what to do if labour is progressing too quickly to get to hospital.
 Print it out and stick it on your fridge for peace of mind (if not yours, your partners!).
 You'll both know exactly what to do during a fast birth.

-Pregnancy and childbirth after a loss is a time of fear and turmoil for most couples.
-A brave and courageous BellyBelly member shares the heart-wrenching story of the loss of her newborn son, followed by a heartwarming achievement - birth of her second son, born naturally.
+Giving birth after stillbirth: a courageous woman shares the heart-wrenching story of the loss of her newborn son, followed by the birth of her second son, born naturally.
 Some readers may find this article upsetting, please read at your own discretion.

 Waterbirth International has been conducting a research project for ten years, including a survey of women who have given birth in water.
 On the survey form is a questions that asks, "Would you consider giving birth again in water?"
 With over 1500 surveys collected, there has only been one woman that answered no to that question.

 So you've decided you'd like a birth attendant or doula to support you for your upcoming birth - congratulations!
 It's a big step for some couples to decide that they need extra support, but rest assured, this kind of support is one you will be very glad you called upon.

 Homebirth myths: busted.
 Here are 10 myths about homebirth that you've no doubt heard.